d-miller/d-miller.github.io/_posts/2015-3-25-Two-Routes.md

   </tr>
   <tr>
     <td>
-    	<p>Learn core web languages like JavaScript and HTML to use libraries such as d3.js to   create highly customizable visualizations.</p>
+    	<li>Use core web languages like JavaScript and HTML and libraries such as d3.js to create highly customizable visualizations.</li>
-    	<p>Learning to create even a simple histogram can take time, but you develop invaluable web and programming skills along the way.</p>
+    	<li>Learning to create even a simple histogram can take time, but you develop invaluable web and programming skills along the way.</li>
     </td>
     <td><ul>
     	<li>learn computer programming skills more generally</li>